rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 * Familiarize yourself with the SignIn and SignInForm components.
   * If they are mysterious to you, checkout the previous section with the implementation of the SignUpForm again
-* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/commit/6cbccce21952e10472504fc6ef3d37af2c998bb6" %}}.
+* Confirm your {{% a_blank "source code for the last section" "https://github.com/the-road-to-react-with-firebase/react-firebase-authentication/commit/6cbccce21952e10472504fc6ef3d37af2c998bb6" %}}

 {{% chapter_header "Sign Out with React and Firebase" "react-firebase-sign-out" %}}

 To complete the authentication loop, next we'll implement the sign out component.
 The component is just a button that appears within the Navigation component.
 Since we can use the previously-defined authentication API to sign out a user, passing functionality to a button in a React component is fairly straightforward.
-Implement the SignOut in the *src/components/SignOut/index.js* file:
+Implement the SignOutButton component in the *src/components/SignOut/index.js* file:

 {{< highlight javascript >}}
 import React from 'react';